microsoft/code-with-engineering-playbook/code-reviews/recipes/CSharp.md

 * [ ] If there is an async function, does the name of the function have Async in it?
 * [ ] If a method is asynchronous, is `Task.Delay` used instead of `Thread.Sleep`? `Task.Delay` is not blocking the current thread and creates a task that will complete without blocking the thread, so in a multi-threaded, multi-task environment, this is the one to prefer.
 * [ ] Is a cancellation token for async tasks needed rather than bool patterns?
 * [ ] Is a minimum level of logging in place?
-Is the logging level is the right one?
+Are the logging levels used sensible?
 * [ ] Are internal vs private vs public classes and methods used the right way?
 * [ ] Are auto property set and get used the right way?
 In a model without constructor and for deserialization, it is ok to have all accessible.
 But for other classes usually a private set or internal set is better.
 * [ ] Is the `using` pattern for streams and other disposable classes used?
 If not, better to have the `Dispose` method called explicitly.